cuhklinlab/scAMACE/README.md

 devtools::install_github("cuhklinlab/scAMACE")
 ```

-In order to implement beta regression, package 'betareg' is also required:
+Package 'betareg' is also required for the implementation of beta regression:

 ```{r}
 install.packages('betareg')